hwarden162/HughWardenWebsite/content/home/acknowledgements.md

 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 95

-title: Recent Publications
+title: Recently Acknowledged
 subtitle: ''

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: acknowledgement
   # Choose how much pages you would like to display (0 = all pages)
   count: 5
   # Choose how many pages you would like to offset by